 Retain the following two sections for Primary-only plants with variable speed primary pumps where the control DP sensor(s) is hardwired to the plant controller.
 Delete otherwise.

 Note: VFDs are not required on HW pumps by Title 24 and only required on large HW pumps used in fossil fuel boiler plants by Standard 90.1.
 These provisions exist because pump energy is converted to heat through friction losses at the pump and in pipe, coils, valves; reductions in HW pump energy are made up by the boilers.
-Energy costs are reduced because fossil fuel costs less per BTU than electricity, but savings are minor.
-However, constant speed pumps are not recommended on pumps with design head greater than about 50 feet due to increased noise from control valves, reduced controllability, and increased valve and pump wear.
+Energy costs are reduced because fossil fuel costs less per [UNITS [kW] [BTU]] than electricity, but savings are minor.
+However, constant speed pumps are not recommended on pumps with design head greater than about [UNITS [15.2 m] [50 feet]] due to increased noise from control valves, reduced controllability, and increased valve and pump wear.

 When any pump is proven on, pump speed shall be controlled by a reverse acting PID loop maintaining differential pressure at HW-DPmax.
 All pumps receive the same speed signal.
 PID loop output shall be mapped from minimum pump speed at 0% to maximum pump speed at 100%.